digidem/osm-p2p-db/doc/architecture.markdown

 This makes merkle DAGs robust against unreliable hardware, spotty network connections, and malicious tampering.
 It also means that [gossip protocols][4] can be safely used for peer to peer data replication, even if some peers are not entirely reliable or trustworthy.

+Merkle DAGs also express an inherent causality of the data, because to link to another hash, you must know the hash of its contents.
+This means that if document B links to document A, document A must have come before document B.

 Merkle DAGs should be familar to many programmers because they are the underlying data structure for git and many other distributed version control systems.

 The hyperlog constructor expects a [leveldb instance][1] as its first argument and the library works in both node and the browser.
 The hyperlog instance is